JoseLuisSR/springboot-activemq/point-to-point/producer/README.md

 ## Listeners

-The @EnableJms annotation enable the receiver class with @JmsListener annotation to create listener container to specific ActiveMQ queue and access to it through JMSListenerContainerFactory.
-Spring inject JMS objects at runtime to connect ActiveMQ, access to queue and get the messages.
+The consumer classes are using @JmsListener to receive messages, it annotation create listener container to specific ActiveMQ queue and access to it through JMSListenerContainerFactory

 You can find the classes definitions in this project